Modeling scattering matrix containing evanescent modes for wavefront shaping applications in disordered media: Conclusion

 \section{Conclusion}

-The analytical description and the associated numerical modeling to estimate the generalized $S$ matrix is described from the point of view of the classical wave scattering for the Landauer-waveguide geometry.
-Although the Landauer-waveguide geometry is mostly used in the context of quantum transport, the classical wave scattering methods are used intentionally in this paper so that researchers coming from the engineering domain feel it easier to explore the mesoscopic wave transport theory.
-The authors believe that the presented method brings analytical tractability and generality with the help of Green's functions, even though the Green's function perturbation method by itself is not the most memory efficient computational method among the classes of algorithms available for estimating the $S$ matrix.
-One may refer the recently published paper by Lin et al.\cite{lin2022fast} for a numerically efficient strategy for the $S$ matrix estimation.
-The reduced memory efficiency with the Green's function method is circumvented in this paper by incorporating the $S$ matrix cascading method.
-In the $S$ matrix cascading method, the generalized $S$ matrices of thinner layers were cascaded to obtain the effective $S$ matrix of the thicker layer formed by the cascading of the thinner layers.
-Hence, the analysis for a thicker sample can be broken down into a cascade of thinner samples overcoming the computational burden of solving a large problem at once.
-Similarly, shuffling the order of $S$ matrices while cascading could easily be used to generate ensembles of disorder for estimating various averages.
-As the Green's function perturbation method is used, starting from the analytical expression for the free-space Green's function involving a truncated number of evanescent modes, precise numerical control over the evanescent modes under consideration can be obtained.

-Finally and most importantly, the usefulness of the model in wavefront shaping applications involving the focusing of an evanescent mode is demonstrated.
-The universal background transmission due to the focusing of evanescent modes is discussed.
-The authors believe that these results and the associated code may be of interest to wavefront shaping researchers studying the transport aspects in general.
+The analytical description and the associated numerical modeling for estimating the generalized $S$ matrix are presented from the perspective of classical wave scattering in the Landauer-waveguide geometry.
+Although the Landauer-waveguide geometry is predominantly used in the context of quantum transport, classical wave scattering methods are intentionally adopted in this paper to make the mesoscopic wave transport theory more accessible to researchers from engineering domains.
+The authors believe that the presented method offers analytical tractability and generality through the use of Green's functions, despite the fact that the Green's function perturbation method is not the most memory-efficient computational approach among the available algorithms for $S$ matrix estimation.
+For a numerically efficient strategy for $S$ matrix estimation, readers may refer to the recent work by Lin et al. \cite{lin2022fast}.
+The reduced memory efficiency associated with the Green's function method is mitigated in this paper through the incorporation of the $S$ matrix cascading method.
+In this approach, the generalized $S$ matrices of thinner layers are cascaded to obtain the effective $S$ matrix of a thicker layer formed by the cascading of these thinner layers.
+This allows the analysis of a thicker sample to be broken down into a cascade of thinner samples, thereby overcoming the computational burden of solving a large problem in one step.
+Furthermore, shuffling the order of $S$ matrices during cascading enables the generation of disorder ensembles, facilitating the estimation of various averages.
+Since the Green's function perturbation method is employed, starting from the analytical expression for the free-space Green's function with a truncated number of evanescent modes, precise numerical control over the evanescent modes under consideration is achieved.
+Finally, and most importantly, the usefulness of the model in wavefront-shaping applications, specifically for the focusing of an evanescent mode, is demonstrated.
+The universal background transmission associated with the focusing of an evanescent mode is also discussed.
+The authors believe that these results and the accompanying code may be of interest to wavefront-shaping researchers studying transport phenomena in general.